Authorised Representative Services

 Authorised Representative Service has the expertise and industry experience to be your Representative in the EU or the UK.

-- The UK markets will then need a separate regulatory system for product compliance.
-To this end, the UK has adapted the CE marking national implementing regulations.
+- The UK market has now left a separate regulatory system for product compliance.
+To this end, the UK has adopted the CE Marking regulations, adapting them to be used for the UKCA mark.

 - CE marking for the EU market is not affected.